DEC • Dynamic Environmental Corporation logo

 RTOs with multiple towers can operate at a higher efficiency than Direct Thermal Oxidizers (DTO™): the regenerative process allows the RTO to recover heat from the outgoing gas, which can then be used to pre-heat the incoming gas, resulting in lower fuel consumptions.

-Hot Gas Bypass module | DEC.HGB™ • DEC.RTO™
+Hot Gas Bypass module | DEC.HGB™ • DEC.XTO_RTO™

 In case of peaks of concentration, in order for the RTO to correctly perform its duties, to prevent overheating (or oxidation to occur in the ceramic media), the system can be equipped of an automatic hot-gas bypass.
 The DEC.HGB™ diverts a portion of the hot gases directly from the combustion chamber, bypassing the ceramic media beds.